 Cut and add your veggies to glass jars as you wait for the liquid to cool.
 Pour the liquid over the veggies, making sure they are thoroughly covered.
 Allow them to pickle in the fridge for a few hours to a few months.
 You can keep the pickled vegetables in the refrigerator for up to three months.

-It is created entirely with wild yeast, and you won’t need any commercial yeast if you have a robust, active sourdough culture.
+Created entirely with wild yeast, you won’t need any commercial yeast if you have a robust, active sourdough culture.
 In addition, sourdough bread is usually mixed, molded, and baked over a day, or perhaps multiple days because wild yeast requires a bit more coaxing and works a little slower than commercial yeast.
-This lengthy, gradual development time not only allows the wild yeast to do its work but also allows the final bread to have more complex, subtle flavors than your ordinary loaf of sandwich bread.
+This lengthy, gradual development time not only allows the wild yeast to do its work but also ensures the final bread to have more complex, subtle flavors than your ordinary loaf of sandwich bread.

-The original starter will take four to five days to build, perhaps longer, but it will just take you a few minutes each day.
-As long as you keep feeding it, you’ll be able to utilize it to create bread again and again once it’s active.
+The original starter takes four to five days to build, perhaps longer, but it will just take you a few minutes each day.
+As long as you keep feeding it, the starter stays active and easily utilized it to create bread again and again.
 For simplicity, we used strong white bread flour, but many recipes advocate starting with wholemeal, rye, or a combination of white and wholemeal – the process is the same whatever.

 You may play with different amounts, but keep in mind that certain flours are more thirsty than others, so you’ll need to adjust the water appropriately.
 However, if you know what texture you want in the dough, this will be simple.